nedap/utils.test/README.md

 ## Documentation

-Please browse the public namespaces, which are documented and tested.
+Please browse the public namespaces, which are documented, speced and tested.

+## Development

+The default namespace is `dev`.
+Under it, `(refresh)` is available, which should give you a basic "Reloaded workflow".

+> It is recommended that you use `(clojure.tools.namespace.repl/refresh :after 'formatting-stack.core/format!)`.

 You can find examples in the [api test](test/unit/nedap/utils/test/api.cljc).

 ## License

 Copyright © Nedap

-This program and the accompanying materials are made available under the terms of the [Eclipse Public License 2.0](https://www.eclipse.org/legal/epl-2.0)
+This program and the accompanying materials are made available under the terms of the [Eclipse Public License 2.0](https://www.eclipse.org/legal/epl-2.0).